jessepav/lacygoill-wiki-backup/awk/awk.md

     }
     EOF

-    $ awk -f /tmp/awk.awk
+    $ awk -f /tmp/awk.awk /dev/null
     ''~

 ##
-## What's the default scope of a variable created in a function?
+## What's the scope of a variable created in a function whose signature contains no parameter?

 Global.